Anyone who purchased scrubs or lab coats from FIGS that were advertised as being “antimicrobial.”

 What’s Going On?

 A class action lawsuit has been filed alleging that FIGS, Inc. falsely advertised its scrubs and lab coats as being able to “kill bacteria immediately on contact.”
-More people who bought the apparel are needed to come forward to help strengthen the litigation.
+Attorneys working with ClassAction.org have now launched their own investigation into the allegations and need to hear from people who bought the clothing.

 What You Can Do

 If you bought scrubs or lab coats from FIGS, fill out the form on this page.
-You may be able to participate in the litigation and get your money back.
+You may be able to get your money back.

 What Can a Class Action Do?